wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 Round table.
 The invited guest is Valery Mikhailovich Tsurikov, founder of the Minsk TRIZ school.

-__Nikolay Shpakovsky.
+__Nikolai Shpakovsky.
 Transition from Problem Situation to Inventive Problem__

 <https://www.youtube.com/watch?v=snu7Uj5i17A>